dantaki/SV2/doc/README.md

 BED files must be tab-delimited with at least four columns, extra columns are ignored.
 SV type must be contain either `DEL` or `DUP`.

+The first four columns must be formatted in this order below,

 CHROM | START | END | SV TYPE
 ---- | ---- | ----- | -----
 chr1 | 100 | 200 | DEL